 The goal of the playground is to create a safe, dynamic, high quality nature-based play/learn environment for children of all abilities and their families.
 It will be incredibly unique in its capacity to provide both passive and active recreation with age-appropriate play areas for children to interact with water and landscape features depicting the ice age floods geologic story.
-It will also host a significant family activity space that will connect to the park's great lawn area and pathways.

 We are grateful to our partners for grant applications and project design: the City of Spokane Therapeutic Recreation Program, Access 4 All Spokane, Spokane County Accessible Communities Advisory Committee, the Ice Age Floods Institute and the YMCA.

 We will seek public feedback on the preliminary design concepts in Fall 2018.